timsvoice/great_green_sources/readme.md

 # Style Guide Template

-Basic visual guide for prototyping style.
+Basic visual guide for quick visual development.
+Powered by scss.
 Mashup of the Golden Grid System and the Skeleton Framework to achieve grid system

 ## Credits